 All roses look great on their label yet many are terrible performers needing constant care to survive.
 There are also roses which perform well in some climates but poorly in others so it’s important you choose strong vigorous varieties which suit your area.

-Ask these nurseries about which roses they recommend for your climate or approach the National Rose Society of Australia to find your closest branch and their local experts.
+You can also ask these speciality rose nurseries which roses they recommend for your climate or approach the National Rose Society of Australia to find your closest branch and their local experts.
 Doing some research now will save you time and money in the future.

 Location, Location, Location!